alexdum/interdecis/README.md

 Installing
 ----------

-Install development versions from github with:
+Install the development versions from github with:

 ``` r
 library(devtools)